USGS-CMG/stglib/doc/config.rst

 EXO-specific options include:

 - ``skiprows``: number of lines to skip in the CSV before the real data begins

-Note that negative numeric values in the YAML config file must be treated with care so as not to be interpreted as strings.
-If you want the minimum value to be, say, -0.2 units for a particular parameter, you must write this as ``-0.2`` and not ``-.2`` in the config file.
-The latter format will be interpreted as a string and will cause an error.

 .. literalinclude:: ../examples/exo_config.yaml
    :language: yaml